 - Book

-Tangram Ski Circus is a family-friendly ski resort recommended for families with children.
+A family-friendly ski resort recommended for those with children.

-Located on the northern slope of Mt.
-Madarao, it is adjacent to the Madarao Kogen Ski Resort.
-It is a compact family-friendly ski resort with no gondolas or long-distance lifts.
-For intermediate and above skiers who want to ski hard, we recommend using the Madarao All Mountain Pass, which also covers the neighboring Madarao Kogen.
+Located on the northern slope of Mount Madarao, and adjacent to the Madarao Kogen Ski Resort, this is a compact, family-friendly ski resort lacking a gondola or long-distance lifts.
+Intermediate and advanced skiers who want to ski more seriously are recommended to use the Madarao All-Mountain Pass, which includes the neighboring Madarao Kogen.

-There are also a wide variety of snow activities for families to enjoy.
-The hotel, which is directly connected to the slopes, is another reason it is popular with families.
+There are also a variety of snow activities for families to enjoy.
+The hotel, which is directly connected to the slopes, is another reason why it is popular with families.

 Top elevation